itthinx/groups/readme.txt

 * This is the first public beta release.

 == Upgrade Notice ==

+* Improved views regarding access restrictions which are now shown in overviews for enabled post types.
+Checked WordPress 3.7 compatibility.

 = 1.4.1 =
 * From this release on, Groups requires at least WordPress 3.5.
 It includes improved group-actions for the Users admin screen, where multiple users can now be added to or removed from multiple groups at once.